DonHulieo/duff/README.md

 - **Async:** A function that allows you to call and return functions asynchronously, using promises.
 - **Bench:** Benches the performance of a function, and returns the time taken to execute the function.
 - **Bridge:** Provides common functions between different frameworks and libraries for use in creating cross-framework scripts.
+- **Interval:** A class for creating and managing intervals, allowing you to start, pause, stop and resume timers on threads.
 - **Locale:** A localisation and translation module, based on the i18n.lua library by kikito.
 - **Math:** An addition to the lua math library, expanding of some of the functions and adding some new ones.
 Most notably, an improved `math.random` function.
 - **Vector:** A vector class for the creation and manipulation of vectors, as well as exposing functions to the server environment not normally available.
 - **Blips:** A blip helper class for managing blips, aiding in the retrieval and removal of blips.
 - **Pools:** A pool class for managing pools, aiding in the retrieval of peds, vehicles, objects and pickups.
+- **Scaleform:** A scaleform class for managing scaleforms, aiding in the creation and manipulation of scaleforms.
 - **Streaming:** A streaming class for loading various game assets, including animations, audio, collisions, ipls, models and ptfx.
 - **Scope:** A scope class for manipulating players scopes, allowing triggering events around a player and their scope.
 - **Zone:** A server-side zone class for GTA V's map zones, allowing you to check if a player is in a specific zone, and trigger events based on that.